 From city names to consumer brands, musicians to movie stars and a whole host of sports stars, too, we all struggle with mastering pronunciation from time to time.
 But what are the most commonly mispronounced words?

-Whether Buenos Aires (bweh·nos ai·ruhz) in Argentina or Baghdad (bag-dad) in Afghanistan, each country has at least one city that’s bound to leave your tongue in a twist.
+Whether Buenos Aires (bweh·nos ai·ruhz) in Argentina or Baghdad (bag-dad) in Afghanistan, each country has at least one city that’s bound to leave your tongue in a twist grasping for a word finder.
 Take a trip around the globe on a pronunciation odyssey to see which cities trip up the most people.

 With 195 countries speaking over 7000 languages and dialects, there’s bound to be some bemusement when it comes to nailing the correct pronunciation.
 With some of the most contested and confusing pronunciations resulting from city names.